-- A. Shift differential rates shall be paid in addition to regular rates of pay.
-Employees assigned by the Public Safety Director to the evening shift shall receive a five (5%) percent shift differential based on the employee's base rate of pay for the hours actually worked.
-Employees assigned to the night shift shall receive a ten (10%) percent shift differential based on the employee's base rate of pay for the hours actually worked.
+A. Shift differential rates shall be paid in addition to regular rates of pay.
+Employees assigned to the evening shift shall receive a five (5%) percent shift differential based on the employee's base rate of pay for the hours actually worked.
+Employees assigned to the night shift shall receive a ten (10%)

+percent shift differential based on the employee's base rate of pay for the hours actually worked.
 For employees called back to work, including employees on leave or floating holiday leave, the appropriate shift differential shall apply only to the hours actually worked.
-Shift hours and shift assignments shall be made by the Public Safety Director. - B. Employees assigned to a shift in which the starting and ending times vary within the work week, (known as Relief Shift), and, if the employee works one
+Shift hours and shift assignments shall be made by the Fire Chief or designee.

-- (1) night shift as part of the work week, shall be paid a ten (10%) percent differential based upon the employee's base rate of pay for all hours actually worked, or if employees assigned to a shift which the starting and ending times vary within the work week and, if the employee works one (1) evening shift as part of the work week, shall be paid five (5%) percent differential based upon the employee's base rate of pay for all hours actually worked.
+- B. Employees assigned to a shift in which the starting and ending times vary within the work week, (known as Relief Shift), and, if the employee works one (1) night shift as part of the work week, shall be paid a ten (10%) percent differential based upon the employee's base rate of pay for all hours actually worked, or if employees assigned to a shift which the starting and ending times vary within the work week and, if the employee works one (1) evening shift as part of the work week, shall be paid five (5%) percent differential based upon the employee's base rate of pay for all hours actually worked.
 If a relief shift is not previously scheduled, and worked during a week that falls between two (2) pay periods, relief shift pay will not be retroactively applied to the days worked during the previous pay period.
-If relief shift that falls between two (2) pay periods is previously scheduled then relief shift pay will be retroactively applied to days worked during the previous pay period. - C. The application of subsections A and B may not result in payment in a particular week of a differential exceeding ten (10%) percent for that week, and a shift change shall not be presumed to occur because an employee works overtime. - 16.4 When an employee is assigned by the Public Safety Director to perform field training duties, the employee shall receive a ten percent (10%) FTO differential based on the employee's base rate of pay for the actual hours worked as a field training officer. - 16.5 Education Incentive Pay: Effective July 1, 2018, the following education incentive pays shall apply:
+If relief shift that falls between two (2) pay periods is previously scheduled then relief shift pay will be retroactively applied to days worked during the previous pay period. - C. The application of subsections A and B may not result in payment in a particular week of a differential exceeding ten (10%) percent for that week, and a shift change shall not be presumed to occur because an employee works overtime. - 16.4 When an employee is assigned by the Fire Chief to perform field training duties, the employee shall receive a ten percent (10%) FTO differential based on the employee's base rate of pay for the actual hours worked as a field training officer. - 16.5 Education Incentive Pay: Effective January 1, 2025, the following education incentive pays shall apply:

 \$200/Month \$300/Month \$400/Month

-State Certified Instructor Advanced Police Certificate Masters Degree
+Masters Degree

-Associates Degree Bachelors Degree
+Associates Degree Bachelors Degree Paramedic

-Intermediate Police Certificate Paramedic
+Advanced EMT

 Fire Officer 3

-^{}Degrees must be obtained through an accredited institution.
+\Degrees must be obtained through an accredited institution.